cpetrich/counterfeit_DS18B20/README.md

 * Completion of temperature conversion cannot be polled (functionality not implemented), \[5\],\[18\].
 	+ Typical conversion time 27 ms as per datasheet, \[18\].
 * Parasitic power mode does not work with Vcc pulled to GND, \[5\].
 Instead, parasitic power mode works with Vcc left floating, \[5\],\[18\].
+* Returns a power-up temperature of 85 °C if scratchpad register is read before temperature conversion has completed in parasitic power mode. \[5\].
+	- Some sensors leave the data line floating if scratchpad register is read before temperature conversion has completed in parasitic power mode, and will eventually reset to a power-up temperature of 85 °C. \[5\].

 - Example ROM: 28-03-60 **-00-00-01-** 24-D0
 - Initial Scratchpad: 50/05/55/00/7F/FF/0C/10/21